spsanps/CSE237C-AttentionOnFPGA/README.md

 This project processes an input of size N x DMODEL and outputs a result of the same size, N x DMODEL.

+The code is divided into different branches.

+## Main branches are:

+1. **main_with_tests**
+Main codebase with all the files and test cases for N and DMODEL = 16, 32, and 64 with hls stream implemented internally
+2. **streaming_for_PYNQ**
+Codebase with axis stream implementation at top level for PYNQ demo at N, DMODEL = 16.
+No HLS streaming internally. .hwh, .bit and .ipynb files are checked in here.

 ## Process Overview:

 1. **K Projection**: K is projected using weights of size DMODEL x DMODEL to obtain K.T (DMODEL x N).
 This is done once and the result is stored in memory.